-Celebrate the end of winter with one last bowl of nourishing soup to farewell this season’s best.
+Celebrate the end of winter with one last bowl of nourishing warming Minestrone soup to farewell this season’s best.
 This is actually more a meal than a soup.
 I love to make this when I have a glut of vegetables in the fridge or if I’m after a hearty, but simple warming meal.
 Another delicious and nutritious one pot wonder.

 The sheer variety of seasonal vegetables combined with cannellini beans is enough to make this a very healthy, fibre loaded meal.
 If you use a homemade bone broth for the stock, then you are going to derive even more nutrition from this minestrone.
 For more about the healing powers of bone broth, see here.

-- 1 large onion peeled and finely diced
+- 1 onion/s (large) peeled and finely diced

-- 2 cloves garlic peeled and chopped
+- 2 clove/s garlic -peeled and chopped

-- 4 rashers nitrate free bacon diced
+- 4 rasher/s bacon -diced

-- 2 carrots peeled and diced
+- 2 carrot/s -peeled and diced

-- 2 sticks celery sliced
+- 2 stick/s celery -sliced

 - 100 ml red wine

-Start by cutting up all of your vegetables.
+- Start by cutting up all of your vegetables.

-In a large pot or saucepan, heat a little butter or ghee and over a low heat cook the onion, garlic, bacon, carrots, celery and basil stalks.
+- In a large pot or saucepan, heat a little butter or ghee and over a low heat cook the onion, garlic, bacon, carrots, celery and basil stems.
 You are not frying, rather sweating the vegetables and bacon with the lid ajar for around 15-20 minutes until they are starting to soften (but not brown).

-Now add the tomatoes and red wine and simmer for about a further 5 minutes.
+- Now add the tomatoes and red wine and simmer for about a further 5 minutes.

-Next, add the cannellini beans, silver beet or spinach, zucchini, spaghetti and stock.
+- Next, add the cannellini beans, silver beet or spinach, zucchini, spaghetti and stock.

-Turn up the heat to a moderate temperature and simmer until the spaghetti is cooked.
+- Turn up the heat to a moderate temperature and simmer until the spaghetti is cooked.

-Season with sea salt and pepper to taste.
+- Season with sea salt and pepper to taste.

-Serve with basil leaves, a drizzle of extra virgin olive oil and parmesan cheese.
+- Serve with basil leaves, a drizzle of extra virgin olive oil and parmesan cheese.
 Leftovers can be frozen.